 Lt Film is an award-winning Video Production company based in Bath, UK, covering all aspects of Video.

-As well as running his own production company, Lt Film, he is the co-founder of Meaningful Films, a platform for creating and sharing videos that inspire, spark conversation and encourage change in society.
+As well as running his own production company, Lt Film, Luke Taylor is the co-founder of Meaningful Films, a platform for creating and sharing videos that inspire, spark conversation and encourage change in society.
 He is also a trustee for a local non-profit organisation called BA1 Radio, aimed at helping people gain employability skills and confidence through radio.

 Luke has experience working in film, television and video production in the UK and in America.
 In 2014 he was awarded a first class degree in media production at Bath Spa University.